Designing Walkable Cities

 The future challenge is not only a question of more walking but also one of designing better walking experiences and regulating pedestrian flows to “design out” problems of overcrowding and “dead places”.

-Inspired by the concept of mobility, our project of Designing Walkable Cities aims to help cities address these challenges by developing a Living Lab in different cities.
+Inspired by the concept of mobility, our project of Designing Walkable Cities aims to inspire cities address these challenges by developing and experimenting with tools and approaches to understand and design for local walking cultures and conduct research on the street with and about users.
 The task is not only the frequency and amount of walking but also the perceived qualities of walking for different groups and the overall liveability of a city.

 • • •